Have you Been Charged with Felony Murder in Georgia?

 What Has to be Proven?

-To be convicted of felony murder, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be convicted of felony murder in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 This includes showing that the accused attempted or completed a felony that is deemed serious or inherently dangerous under Georgia law.
 Therefore, the State must show that all of the elements are present for the commission of the underlying felony.

 Penalty for a Felony Murder Conviction in Georgia